prompted365/fire-enrich/README.md

 ### Generate Message API

 The `/api/generate-message` endpoint creates short communications using OpenAI.
 Provide a JSON body with fields like `goal`, `representative`, `organization`, and optional properties such as `reference`, `components`, `tone`, `channel`, `audience`, and `templateName`.
 You can also pass `?template=myTemplate` as a query parameter to select a registered template.

+## Adaptive Prompt Learning

+After each enrichment session finishes, the server calculates metrics like average confidence, missing fields and error counts.
+These metrics are stored in the `enrichment_metrics` table and fed back into the agent orchestrator.
+When confidence drops or certain fields are often missing, the orchestrator tweaks its prompt templates and can reorder agents to focus on weaker areas.
+Over time this learning loop helps improve the quality of future enrichments.